soopyc/mystia/README.md

 # mystia

-just a bunch of packages.
+just a bunch of packages, and a sandbox for stuff that we might upstream later.

 ## what's inside?
 run `nix flake show github:soopyc/mystia`